Connect with others who understand.

 Orthostatic Intolerance

-Orthostatic intolerance (also known as orthostatic dysregulation or dysfunction) refers to a drop in blood pressure after a change in body position, most often when you stand up after you have been lying down or sitting.
+Orthostatic intolerance (also known as orthostatic dysregulation or dysfunction) refers to a change in blood pressure when you stand up.
 This can cause you to pass out and experience hot flashes, heart palpitations, weakness, sweating, or nausea.
-One of the better-known forms of orthostatic dysregulation is postural orthostatic tachycardia syndrome, better known by its acronym, POTS.

-Up to 63 percent of people diagnosed with MS also show signs of orthostatic dysregulation, which could cause fainting.
-In a study of nine people with POTS and a history of MS, all had either passed out or nearly passed out.
+In one study, up to 63 percent of people diagnosed with MS also showed signs of orthostatic dysregulation, which could cause fainting.
+In a study of nine people with POTS and a history of MS, all had either passed out or nearly passed out before.
+However, results from studies like these have varied quite a bit based on the way the studies are done.
+Right now, it’s impossible to know exactly how many people with MS deal with orthostatic dysregulation, though the number is likely significant.

 People with MS are more likely to experience orthostatic dysregulation because of demyelination.
 The lesions caused by demyelination get in the way of the electrical messages that the nerves are trying to pass to various parts of the brain.
 Lesions in the CNS areas that control heart function, lung function, and blood pressure could cause orthostatic dysregulation.